Lansing Trails Connect our Community in an Active and Beautiful Way

 Schavey Road Path

-DeWitt’s Schavey road path is lovely.
-It winds through corn fields and behind new-ish neighborhoods and starts just across the street from the DeWitt Library and Schavey Road Elementary.
+DeWitt’s Schavey Road path is lovely.
+It winds through corn fields and behind new-ish neighborhoods and starts just across the street from the Schavey Road Elementary School.

 Find several trails throughout this area!